 3. Be attentive

-It is easy to think about yourself and forget about your partner if you have anxiety.
-However, in a relationship, your inattentiveness can cause your partner to drift away.
+It is easy to think about yourself and forget about your partner if you have the apprehension and jitters.
+However, in a relationship, your inattentiveness can cause your partner to drift away and experience discomposure.
 Try to be attentive towards your partner’s needs to feel loved and drawn toward you.

 4. Stop asking for reassurance